Governorship of Wes Moore: National politics

-Israeli–Palestinian conflict
+Foreign policy

 Moore supports Israel's right to defend itself and a two-state solution to the Israeli–Palestinian conflict.
 In December 2022, he attended the Jewish Community Relations Council of Greater Washington's legislative breakfast, where he said he would be "very aggressive" in promoting trade between Maryland and Israel and promised that one of his first overseas visits would be to Israel.
 He expressed solidarity with Israel amid the October 7 attacks, and later supported an immediate ceasefire in the Gaza war.
 In October 2024, Moore criticized a Students for Justice in Palestine event at the University of Maryland, College Park held on the one-year anniversary of the October 7 attack to honor Palestinian civilians killed in the Gaza war, saying that he felt that it was an "inappropriate date for such an event".
+In May 2026, Moore told Politico that he believed Israeli Prime Minister Benjamin Netanyahu had committed war crimes in the Gaza war, citing his use of food as a negotiating tool.

+In April 2026, Moore criticized U.S. involvement in the 2026 Iran war, likening it to the war in Afghanistan and fearing it would evolve into "another forever war".
+He also criticized President Donald Trump for not clearly addressing the American people on what the U.S. is doing in Iran or what success looks like.